 If you find a persistent problem with Sales Rank Express or with the data it displays, please report it.
-If it’s new and not a problem with this site, Amazon may be notified.
-But since Amazon seems no longer concerned with development or proper maintenance of the Product Advertising API, a fix cannot always be expected.
+But since Amazon seems no longer concerned with development or proper maintenance of the Product Advertising API, a fix for a problem there is unlikely.

 How do you get all this info?

-Here’s how it all works: The form you fill out on the main page sends a request to S.R.E.’s partner, NovelRank, which in turn sends it to Amazon’s Product Advertising API, telling it what you want to know.
-That service collects the requested data and sends it to NovelRank, which then fashions a Web page of results using instructions from Sales Rank Express and sends it direct to your browser.
+Here’s how it all works: The form you fill out on the main page sends a request to Amazon’s Product Advertising API, telling it what you want to know.
+That service collects the requested data and sends it back to Sales Rank Express, which then fashions a Web page from the results and sends it direct to your browser.